 If the answer to all of the questions is no, I think this will be the obvious choice.
 When there is some yes, you will have to decide for yourself what you want to do.
 Thinking about saying what to say yes to and where to set your boundaries is a good thing to do.
 This process will make you more aware.
-From trial and error, you will learn what you want to say yes to.
+You will learn what you want to say yes to from trial and error.
 Allow yourself some time, practice makes perfect!

 10. Watch Less TV

 For me, watching TV is such a time-waster.
-Until the age of 17, when I live at my parents’ house, I watched TV every day.
+Until the age of 17, when I lived at my parent’s house, I watched TV every day.
 Since I’ve been studying and living on my own, I don’t watch TV anymore.
-There was no cable at the house I lived in back then, for me that was totally okay!
-I’ve been watching shows online, but only in my exam weeks when I didn’t want to study.
+There was no cable at the house I lived in back then.
+For me, that was totally okay!
+I’ve been watching shows online, but only during my exam weeks when I didn’t want to study.
 Today I think I watch a movie or documentary every month.
 That’s it.

 The average person spends an average of 4.5 hours per day watching TV.
-For me these statistics are pretty shocking, this means that people watch an average of over 30 hours of TV per week.
+For me, these statistics are pretty shocking.
+This means that people watch an average of over 30 hours of TV per week.
 That’s a lot of hours!
-Can you imagine what would happen if you just take half of the hours back each week?
+Can you imagine what would happen if you just took half of the hours back each week?

 Taking back this amount of time in your week would enable you to do a lot of other things.
-You can spend more time with your family and friends, you can work on your side hustles, you can get outside, do some things that you wanted to do for a long time, and more.
+You can spend more time with your family and friends.
+You can work on your side hustles.
+You can get outside, do some things you have wanted to do for a long time, and more.